apache/cloudstack-documentation/source/adminguide/networking.rst

 When you define a new virtual network, all your settings for that network are stored in CloudStack.
-The actual network resources are activated only when the first virtual machine starts in the network.
+The actual network resources are activated only when the first Instance starts in the network.
-When all virtual machines have left the virtual network, the network resources are garbage collected so they can be allocated again.
+When all Instances have left the virtual network, the network resources are garbage collected so they can be allocated again.
 This helps to conserve network resources.